rostiq/my-file-explorer/README.md

 'npm install'

-if you can't authorize dropbox api,  connect with me with +380936154023 or t.me/rostiknatkha or rostiknatkha@gmail.com

-enter terminal and type

 'npm run dev'

 start using app.

+if you can't authorize dropbox api,  connect with me with +380936154023 or t.me/rostiknatkha or rostiknatkha@gmail.com

 App utilizes dropbox api for access public folder, redux slice for state management and ant design for styling